microsoft/iotedge-k8s-doc/src/examples/pervol_translation.md

 kubectl delete ns pv1
  ```

- ...will remove all the  Kubernetes resources deployed as part of the edge deployment in this example (IoT Edge CRD will not be deleted)
+ ...will remove all the  Kubernetes resources deployed as part of the edge deployment in this example (IoT Edge CRD will not be deleted).